HarrisonAllen/pebble-gbc-graphics/README.md

 # pebble-gbc-graphics
 This is the repository and tutorial for the GBC Graphics library for the Pebble smartwatch.

+# Introduction
+This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
+It is compatible with all Pebbles.

+*NEW* `pebble-gbc-graphics-advanced` provides more features, closer to what the GBA offers

 Current version of pebble-gbc-graphics: **v1.2.0**

 Current version of pebble-gbc-graphics-advanced: **v1.5.0**